ajomathew/editorsandExtensions/Readme.md

+# Readme --> Wiki Moved

-What you are looking can be found at this [wiki](https://github.com/ajomathew/editorsandExtensions/wiki)
+What you are looking can be found at this [wiki](https://github.com/ajomathew/editorsandExtensions/wiki)ajo